-- Taumata Arowai – the Water Services Regulator Bill (lodged 4 March).
-Raymond and Karen presented to the Health Select Committee on 11 March.
+- Taumata Arowai – the Water Services Regulator Bill (lodged on 4 March 2020).
+Raymond and Karen presented to the Health Select Committee on 11 March 2020.
 We support a regulatory body, and most of the submission was to raise concerns that the Bill does not make sufficient provision for the perspectives of the industry in the regulator's governance and engagement perspectives.
-We anticipate this will be one of the top priorities when Parliament resumes on 28 April.
+We anticipate this will be one of the top priorities when Parliament resumes on 28 April 2020.

-- Urban Development Bill Submission (lodged 14 February).
-Raymond presented to the Environment Select Committee on 19 March.
+- Urban Development Bill submission (lodged on 14 February 2020).
+Raymond presented to the Environment Select Committee on 19 March 2020.
 It was live streamed and can be viewed on Facebook.
 Raymond appears around 10 minutes in.

 Contact Raymond Horan if you have any questions, or would like to provide input into future submissions.